disorder/illness

 tremors and restlessness.
 Long term used also may lead to condition called

-Tardive dyskinesia where muscle movements,
+Tardive dyskinesia where muscle movements, commonly

 around the mouth, that a person can’t control.